 Phylogeny.
 Molecular data suggest the relationships [Nitraria [Tetradiclis + Peganum (inc. Malacocarpus)]] (Sheahan & Chase 1996; Savoilainen et al. 2000; Muellner et al. 2007), and place the group in Sapindales.

 Previous Relationships.
 Nitrariaceae and Zygophyllaceae agree in general appearance, wood anatomy, and perhaps also chemistry (Nag et al. 1995); since both grow in dry and warm habitats, this may account for some of these similarities.
-Indeed, the two families used to be together in Zygophyllaceae (Cronquist 1981), although Takhtajan (1997) placed the genera here included in Nitrariaceae as three separate families in his Zygophyllales.
-Zygophyllales in A.P.G.
-III (2009) include Zygophyllaceae s. str. and the monogeneric Krameriaceae and are not remotely close to Nitrariaceae.
+Indeed, the two families used to be placed in an expanded Zygophyllaceae (Cronquist 1981), while Takhtajan (1997) included the genera in Nitrariaceae as three separate families in his Zygophyllales.
+Zygophyllales-Zygophyllaceae here are not remotely close to Nitrariaceae.

 Synonymy: Peganaceae Takhtajan, Tetradiclidaceae Takhtajan